 This report documents the methodologies used in the Norwegian inventory of emissions to air.
-The present report is the latest in a series of annually updated versions of a report originally published in 2005.
+The present report is the last in a series of annually updated versions of a report originally published in 2005.
+From 2017, the documentation of the methodologies used in the emission inventory will be found in future versions of NIR and IIR (Norwegian Environment Agency 2016a-c).